Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 ## 18.7.
 Multidimensional arrays
-All the arrays we've encountered until now were 1-dimensional, with an index going from 0 to array.count-1 But for example when writing a game in 2D or 3D, we easily need objects with that number of dimensions.
+All the arrays we've encountered until now were 1-dimensional, with an index going from 0 to array.count-1 But for example when writing a game in 2D or 3D, we need arrays with that number of dimensions.
 So how do we define these in Jai?

 See *18.6_multidim.jai*: